FSA fines RBS insurance units for files breach

-LONDON Britain's financial regulator fined Royal Bank of Scotland's Direct Line and Churchill insurance subsidiaries 2.17 million pounds for altering files it had asked to inspect.
+LONDON The Financial Services Authority has fined Royal Bank of Scotland's Direct Line and Churchill insurance subsidiaries 2.17 million pounds for altering files it had asked to inspect.

 "This is a serious breach," Tracey McDermott, the Financial Services Authority's acting director of enforcement, said in a statement on Wednesday.